KnapsackPro/knapsack-pro-cypress/README.md

 1. Please add to your CI environment variables `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS`.
 You can generate API token in [user dashboard](https://knapsackpro.com/dashboard).

-2. Do you want to use "retry single failed parallel CI node" feature for your CI?
+2. (optional) Do you want to use "retry single failed parallel CI node" feature for your CI?
 For instance some of CI providers like Travis CI or Buildkite allows you to retry only one of failed parallel CI node instead of retrying the whole CI build with all parallel CI nodes.
 If you want to be able to retry only single failed parallel CI node then you need to tell Knapsack Pro API to remember the way how test files where allocated across parallel CI nodes by adding to your CI environment variables `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`.

     The default is `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=false` which means when you want to retry the whole failed CI build then a new dynamic test suite split will happen across all retried parallel CI nodes thanks to Knapsack Pro Queue Mode.
 Some people may prefer to retry the whole failed CI build with test files allocated across parallel CI nodes in the same order as it happend for the failed CI build - in such case you should set `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`.